Manumunozco/Manumunozco/README.md

 ## Languages 🔈

-- [Spanish]: Native.
+- Spanish: Native.
-- [English]: Intermediate B2 Level.
+- English: Intermediate B2 Level.
-- [Portuguese]: Intermediate Level.
+- Portuguese: Intermediate Level.
-- [New Zealand Sign Languaje]: Beginner Level.
+- New Zealand Sign Languaje: Beginner Level.

 🥳🥳 !!Thank you for visiting my profile!
 I hope you find my work interesting and I'll be happy to connect you and collaborate together on future projects¡¡ 🥳🥳